caf285/ReactPortfolio/README.md

-# Example React Project
+# React Portfolio Project

 ## Purpose:

-This project is designed to learn variaous examples of full stack web application technologies built on top of a React frontend.
-RESTful services technology examples include Golang, Python, NPM, and Java.
+This project is just a space for me to test out some React components and maybe learn something along the way.